Azure/Gen1-Trustedlaunch/README.md

 2. Visual studio downloads OR,
 3. ISO generated using [Create Windows 11 Installation media](https://www.microsoft.com/software-download/windows11).

-Updated ISO will be available in volume license portal by end of November 2024.

-**Workaround** for the issue currently is to refresh the Windows 11 OS disk.
-For more details, [Refresh Windows 11 OS disk](./win11workaround/refreshWindows11OSDisk.md)
-Team is actively troubleshooting this issue.

-### Gen1 to Trusted launch upgrade for Linux distros

-Gen1 to Trusted launch upgrade script has been validated with Ubuntu 20.04 LTS, RHEL 8.4, SLES 15 SP3.
-For other distros, **mandatorily** validate the upgrade in lower environment before running in production.

 ### Cannot find room for the EFI system partition

 This error occurs for one of following reason:

 - There is no free space available on the system volume
 - System volume is corrupted.
 You can validate by trying to Shrink Volume by few MBs under Disk Management console.
 Use command `chkdsk C:/v/f` to repair system volume.
-- `Virtual Disk` is not running or unable to communicate successfully.
+- `Virtual Disk` service is not running or unable to communicate successfully.
 Service startup type should be set to `Manual`.
-- `Optimize Drives` is not running or unable to communicate successfully.
+- `Optimize Drives` service is not running or unable to communicate successfully.
 Service startup type should be set to `Manual`.
 - System volume disk is already configured with 4 MBR partitions (maximum supported by MBR disk layout).
 You need to delete one of the partition to make room for EFI system partition.
     1. Run `ReAgentc /info` to identify partition actively used by Recovery.
 Example: `Windows RE location:       \\?\GLOBALROOT\device\harddisk0\partition4\Recovery\WindowsRE`
     2. Run PowerShell cmdlet `Get-Partition -DiskNumber 0` to identify current partitions configured.